csev/cc4e/book/chap07.md

 "standard input," generally the user's terminal, with `getchar`.
 `getchar()` returns the next input character each time it is called.
-In most environments that support C, a file may be substituted for the terminal by using the < convention: if a program _prog_ uses `getchar`, then the command line
+In most environments that support C, a file may be substituted for the terminal by using the < convention: if a program `prog` uses `getchar`, then the command line

     prog <infile

-causes _prog_ to read `infile` instead of the terminal.
-The switching of the input is done in such a way that _prog_ itself is oblivious to the change; in particular, the string `<infile" is not included in the command-line arguments in `argv`.
+causes `prog` to read `infile` instead of the terminal.
+The switching of the input is done in such a way that `prog` itself is oblivious to the change; in particular, the string `<infile` is not included in the command-line arguments in `argv`.
 The input switching is also invisible if the input comes from another program via a pipe mechanism; the command line

     otherprog | prog

-runs the two programs _otherprog_ and _prog,_ and arranges that the standard input for _prog_ comes from the standard output of _otherprog._
+runs the two programs `otherprog` and `prog`, and arranges that the standard input for `prog` comes from the standard output of `otherprog`.

 `getchar` returns the value `EOF` when it encounters end of file on whatever input is being read.
 The standard library defines the symbolic constant
 `EOF` to be -1 (with a `#define` in the file `stdio.h`), but tests should be